 This isn't the future.
 It's the present.
 The technology exists.
 It can literally happen tomorrow.
 As long as as the criminal justice department doesn't have plans to announce a pre-crimes division, I'm all for embracing this kind of customer-centric user experience.

-However, as cool as this shopping experience could be, it got me thinking about the implications of similar technology in the classroom.
-Those who know me well know that one of my biggest frustrations with the testing culture is that it completely negates the art of teaching and relegates effective teaching to a formulaic science that can be quantitatively measured.
+As cool as this shopping experience could be, it got me thinking about the implications of similar technology in the classroom.
+One of my biggest frustrations with the testing culture is that it completely negates the art of teaching and relegates effective teaching to a formulaic science that can be quantitatively measured.
 However, what if science could amplify artistic teachers?
-The most effective teachers blend research-based strategies with innate ability to deliver engaging, transformative learning experiences for their students.
-One critical component in this endeavor is a teachers ability to formatively assess student engagement and understanding.
+The most effective teachers blend research-based strategies with an innate ability to deliver engaging, transformative learning experiences for their students.
+One critical component in this endeavor is a teacher's ability to formatively assess student engagement and understanding.
 The very best teachers do this seamlessly and constantly.
 However, even the best teachers can't possibly constantly keep their finger on the pulse of each student.
 One of the most important instructional tools teachers use is quality formative assessment--that is, figuring out if students are getting it and if not, why--it is practically impossible for any one person to do this in real-time, all the time.
 But what if user experience technology could help.
 I imagine a classroom equipped with an array of cameras and sensors, linked to facial analysis and user experience analytics software.
-As students, each with a tablet, engage in the lesson, the teacher's tablet could display real-time analytics on each student.
-Amazon wants to make sure you find the perfect pearl necklace and goes to great lengths to leverage your online experience to ensure that you realize you should buy that necklace from them.
+As students, engage in the lesson, the teacher's tablet could display real-time analytics on each student.
+Amazon wants to make sure you find the perfect pearl necklace and goes to great lengths to leverage your online experience to ensure that you buy that necklace from them.
 What if we could use the same technology to make sure that students get what they need, right when they need.
 It could be the ultimate, just-in-time-learning!

 I don't want to get arrested for a crime a computer anticipated I would commit, but I am excited to consider teaching in classrooms where I don't have to trust my gut regarding student engagement and learning.